confluentinc/tutorials/vscode-udfs/README.md

 import org.apache.flink.table.functions.ScalarFunction;
 ```

-Then this class is extended to write the custom logging function below:
+Then this class is extended to sum two numbers and log messages:

 ```java
 /* This class is a SumScalar function that logs messages at different levels */